TheRSGuide/TheRSGuide-Content/README.md

 If you have questions or need clarification:

+- Join our [Discord server](https://discord.gg/thersguy) to ask questions and get help
 - Open an issue on GitHub with your question
 - Check existing issues and pull requests for examples
 - Ask in your pull request description - we're happy to help!